-A Core Test is generally performed for the concrete to determine the suspected hardened concrete is fitted with acceptance criteria or not.
+A Core Test is generally performed for the concrete to determine whether the suspected hardened concrete is fitted acceptance criteria or not.

 IS Code – 456: 2000, Reference clause 17.3

-In that case where doubt regarding the low grade of concrete is used either poor workmanship, is identified by the core test, strength test and load test.
+In that case where doubt regarding the low grade of concrete is used poor workmanship, is identified by the core test, strength test, and load test.

-If the average equivalent strength is equal to at least 85 per cent of the cube strength of the grade of concrete for the individual core strength is not more than 75 per cent.
+If the average equivalent strength is equal to at least 85 percent of the cube strength of the grade of concrete the individual core strength is not more than 75 percent.

 - The core test is required when the result of concrete cubes are not giving satisfactory result.

-- In case of doubt regarding the grade of concrete used either due to poor workman ship or based on result of cube strength test, compressive strength test of concrete core may be carried out.
+- In case of doubt regarding the grade of concrete used either due to poor workmanship or based on the result of the cube strength test, a compressive strength test of the concrete core may be carried out.

-- In addition core cutter test is used for determining the existing structural strength of concrete also evaluated structural capacity or safety assessment of the existing structure.
+- In addition, the core cutter test is used for determining the existing structural strength of the concrete and also evaluating the structural capacity or safety assessment of the existing structure.

-- Also the case of rehabilitation in the existing structure, the concrete element is the most important factor so this concrete is tested with the help of core cutter test.
+- Also the case of rehabilitation of the existing structure, the concrete element is the most important factor so this concrete is tested with the help of the core cutter test.

-- Core cutter test is finding the strength of existing structure.
+- The core cutter test is finding the strength of the existing structure.

 Sample Preparation For Concrete Core Test